bigchaindb/bigchaindb/docs/server/source/production-deployment-template/node-config-map-and-secrets.rst

 should conform to that standard (i.e. you can't just make up some names).
 There are some things worth noting about the ``mdb-instance-name``:

-* MongoDB reads the local ``/etc/hosts`` file while bootstrapping a replica set to resolve the hostname provided to the ``rs.initiate()`` command.
-  It needs to ensure that the replica set is being initialized in the same instance where the MongoDB instance is running.
-* We use the value in the ``mdb-instance-name`` field to achieve this.
 * This field will be the DNS name of your MongoDB instance, and Kubernetes maps this name to its internal DNS.
-* This field will also be used by other MongoDB instances when forming a MongoDB replica set.
 * We use ``mdb-instance-0``, ``mdb-instance-1`` and so on in our documentation.
 Your BigchainDB cluster may use a different naming convention.